 2. Remove the Waste

 A paper towel or plastic bag wrapped around your hand works great for picking up excrement.
 Always wear gloves when handling cat poop.
 It may contain a parasite that causes toxoplasmosis—a disease that can cause flu-like symptoms.

 If the poop has been present for some time, it may have started to harden.
 A vacuum can remove any pieces of feces that have had the chance to harden.
 If your cat has pooped in a crease of the sofa, use the attachment for your vacuum to get into the crevice.

 If the poop is diarrhea consistency, avoid grinding it into the fabrics of your sofa.
-The potent scent can become permanent if you rub at the stain too hard and it gets into the fibers of your sofa fabric.
-Instead, sprinkle baking soda over the soiled area and allow it to sit for an hour or so.
-The poop will dry up after an hour and you can then scrape off or vacuum the remaining mess.
+The potent scent can become permanent if you rub at the stain too hard, and it gets into the fibers of your sofa fabric.
+Instead, sprinkle baking soda over the soiled area and allow it to sit for an hour.
+The poop will dry up after an hour, and you can then scrape off or vacuum the remaining mess.

 3. Use an Enzyme Cleaner